barthamark/Orchard-Basic-Blog-Theme/README.md

 * Blog post content item summary display shape has been overridden to be able to display the feature image.
 * User shape containing the username or the link to the log on page is also hidden.

+## Initialize the theme with recipes

+There is a recipe in the Recipes folder of the theme that can be imported in order to create FeaturedImage and Social content parts.
+It will also attach these parts to the BlogPost content type.
+You can import it using the ImportExport module (import the *Recipes/BasicBlogThemeParts.recipe.xml* file) or you can go to the Recipes tab on the Modules page on the Dashboard and execute the *Basic Blog Theme - Parts* recipe.

 ## How to use some of the features

 ### Adding featured images to blog posts